Personal accident cover for car insurance explained

 How much does personal accident cover cost?

-It depends on the level of cover you choose and other factors – such as your age, where you live and your claims history.
+It depends on the level of cover you choose and other factors – such as your age, where you live, the vehicle you drive and your claims history.

 How do I make a personal accident car insurance claim?

 Remember that you’ll have to prove any claim you make.
-So, it’s important to keep copies of any evidence or documentation you might need to support your claim.
-You should also keep any receipts for expenses you’ve incurred as a result of the accident.
+So, it’s important to keep copies of any evidence you might need to support your claim – for example, documentation from the hospital.
+You should also keep any receipts for any expenses related to the accident – such as prescription fees or transport costs.

 If you want to make a claim for compensation against whoever caused the accident, this is a separate matter and you’ll need to take specialist legal advice.
 If you have legal expenses cover, talk to your provider and explain your situation.